Dipeshpal/Smart-Attendance-System-using-OpenCV/README.md

 It will start server in your local  machine.
 Now just hit your local server ip provided by the project in you terminal and just start using project.

 You may need to create superuser to explore all functionality.

+If you want to know backend of OpenCv used in this project then just [click here](https://github.com/Dipeshpal/OpenCV-Face-Recognition/edit/master/README.md)

 # Features of Smart Attendance System-